 If you are pregnant, you may choose to receive a COVID-19 vaccine.
 Based on how the vaccines work in the body, experts believe they are unlikely to pose a specific risk for people who are pregnant.
 You may want to have a conversation with your healthcare provider to help you decide whether to get vaccinated with a vaccine that has been authorized for use under Emergency Use Authorization.
 However, there are currently limited data on the safety of COVID-19 vaccines in pregnant people.

 What happens if I miss or am late for the second dose of the series?

 If you miss your second dose appointment, you should reschedule as soon as possible.
+The CDC recommends following recommended guidelines, but if this is not feasible, the second dose of either Pfizer or Moderna vaccine can be administered up to six weeks after the first one.
 Both doses are needed for full protection.
 A single dose conveys a lower degree of protection from the virus than two doses.
 There is no reason to schedule a third dose if the second is received late.

 Can I take my dose early if I have a scheduling conflict?

 The CDC indicates that it is safe to administer vaccines up to four days early.
 Anything beyond that should be considered an error and reported (to your healthcare provider or directly to the Vaccine Adverse Event Reporting System).